amromeo/api_r2022/README.md

 ## Accessing/interacting with the course content

-1. Course content will be pre-loaded in the RStudio instance that we will be working with and is available for download there as a .zip file.
+1. Course content will be pre-loaded in the RStudio instance that we will be working with on the day of the workshop and will be available for download there as a .zip file.
-2. The content is available at [our course github page](https://github.com/amromeo/api_r2022) and can be downloaded from there as well.
+2. The content is also available now at [our course github page](https://github.com/amromeo/api_r2022) and can be downloaded from there as well.

 ## Installing RStudio onto your own computer

-We will be utilizing our cloud based RStudio instance in the workshop.
+We will be utilizing our own cloud based RStudio instance in the workshop.
 However, _in the long term_, you will need R and RStudio installed **on your own computer** in order to work on private data.
 You can find step by step instructions for installing these on macOS ([here](https://www.youtube.com/watch?v=GM88tYlEy_g)) or Windows ([here](https://www.youtube.com/watch?v=JRKmZK5-6aE)).

 ## Acknowledgments